slack-samples/openshell-slack-admin-bridge/docs/exporter-quickstart.md

 # Quick start: local OpenShell gateway + exporter + Slack

-Deploy all three components and verify with a **real sandbox network denial**.
+Deploy all three components and verify with a ** sandbox network denial**.
 No synthetic JSONL or sample approval injection is used.

 ```text